 I wish static languages evolved at the rate that dynamic ones do, as I like shiny new things as much as the next programmer.

 However, the reality is that dynamically-typed languages will always evolve faster, because they need comparatively so much less infrastructure, that innovation shows up in dynamic languages first (e.g. a new language written by one guy and then eventually stewarded by a small team).
-And then eventually static languages will catch up, when an organization assembles a large team to crank out a new language.

 (The delay to get new static languages is also why I pine so much for compile-time meta-programming–in theory that capability would allow similar, individual-programmer-driven productivity enhancements without having to build a brand new language each time.)